COMPLETE VS COMPLEMENTARY MEAL

 The premise of our approach to pet nutrition is holistic in nature, following the same principles that apply when feeding ourselves.
 As such, we know that balanced nutrition is attained when feeding pets a variety of good quality, raw, fresh meat (not from animals kept in batteries and feedlots) and suitable veg/fruit, over time.
 We do not blindly follow recommended daily dosages of any supplement, choosing instead, to follow a more individual, condition specific approach to the use of supplements.

 Raw Love Pets meals have been registered as ‘complementary’ meals.
 We made a conscious decision to opt for complementary rather than complete meal status, because we question the value of minimum daily requirements stipulated by Act 36; and we question the notion that the same meal is ‘complete’ for each individual animal.
 In our opinion these criteria are subjective at best.
-Also, considering how these Act 36 values fluctuate, our doubts are well founded.
+Considering how these nutritional values fluctuate between different controlling bodies, our doubts are well founded.
 More importantly, these values are based on dehydrated, processed foods and therefore not relevant or applicable to real, uncooked food bursting with nutrients.